Skip to content

 Contact

-Please direct inquires via email to: Liang Shi (lshi4@ucmerced.edu) or chemistry@ucmerced.edu.
+Please direct inquiries via email to: Liang Shi (lshi4@ucmerced.edu) or chemistry@ucmerced.edu.

 Getting to Merced